-All vessels in Spain must be entered on two registries of different natures: a) the Marine Administrative Registry, and b) the Registry of Movable Goods, where ownership, mortgages and encumbrances will be registered.
+All vessels in Spain must be entered on two registries of different natures: (i) the Marine Administrative Registry, and (ii) the Registry of Movable Goods, where ownership, mortgages and encumbrances will be registered.

-It is worth mentioning the Special Registry of Ships and Shipping Companies of the Canary Islands (known as “REBECA”), which provides for important tax allowances and corporate benefits.
+It is worth mentioning the Special Registry of Ships and Shipping Companies of the Canary Islands (known as the REBECA), which provides for important tax allowances and corporate benefits.

 Title to ownership (sale contract) shall be in writing and ownership will be acquired with the delivery of the vessel after the contract of sale purchase.
 However, in order to register the ownership of the vessel, the sale contract needs to be contained in a public deed.

 Vessels under construction are registered in the Marine Administrative Registry within list nine.
 List nine is a temporary registration for these vessels.
 Once the construction has finished, the vessel is registered in the appropriate list according to the purpose of the vessel and the temporary registration is closed.

 Vessels under construction can also be registered in the Registry of Movable Goods.
 In fact, registration on the Registry of Movable Goods is compulsory when the vessel under construction is subject to a mortgage.